 You can have a lot of fun swimming in Antwerp.
-There’s a floating swimming pool in the docks, an ecological swimming lake, an Olympic swimming pool, an art-deco bath and much more.7.
+There’s an ecological swimming lake, an Olympic swimming pool, an art-deco bath and much more.8.
 Tour of the city

-In the city’s oldest building, visitors of all ages from six years and upwards can participate in workshops and other activities.9.
+In the city’s oldest building, visitors of all ages from six years and upwards can participate in workshops and other activities.10.
 Film

 There is no shortage of cinemas in Antwerp.
 Lots of old, impressive picture palaces have disappeared, but there is still a very large and varied selection today, including for real film buffs.
 On the outskirts of the city, Kinepolis Antwerpen